 In keeping with university policy, the School of Applied School Studies will arrange an annual review of progress for each part-time and full-time PhD and MPhil student in the School.
 All students applying for transfer between research programmes (e.g., between MPhil and PhD degrees) will also be subject to review.
-The review of progress is designed to be a support to the student in her/his research journey.
-To this end the annual review will assess whether:
+The review of progress is designed to be a support to the student in her/ his research journey.
+The purpose of the annual research progress review (at a minimum) is: